ZjjConan/DLST/README.md

 This software is being made available for research purpose only.

-As we utilize or re-implement many function from project [MDNet](https://github.com/HyeonseobNam/MDNet) and [RCNN](https://github.com/rbgirshick/rcnn). please check their licence files for details.
+As we utilize or re-implement many functions from project [MDNet](https://github.com/HyeonseobNam/MDNet) and [RCNN](https://github.com/rbgirshick/rcnn). please check their licence files for details.